-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Serrano is shown as a purple triangle. (analysis methodology)
+Serrano is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 José Serrano sits on the following committees:

 Serrano was the primary sponsor of 8 bills that were enacted.
 The most recent include:

 - H.R.
 6282 (114th): To designate the facility of the United States Postal Service located at 2024 Jerome Avenue, in Bronx, New York, as the “Dr. Roscoe C. Brown, Jr. Post ...

 - H.R.
 1350 (114th): To designate the facility of the United States Postal Service located at 442 East 167th Street in Bronx, New York, as the “Herman Badillo Post Office Building”.

 - H.R.
 4938 (111th): To permit the use of previously appropriated funds to extend the Small Business Loan Guarantee Program, and for other purposes.

 - H.R.
 3170 (111th): Financial Services and General Government Appropriations Act, 2010

 - H.R.
 282 (105th): To designate the United States Post Office building located at 153 East 110th Street, New York, New York, as the “Oscar Garcia Rivera Post Office Building”.

 - H.R.
 4312 (102nd): Voting Rights Language Assistance Act of 1992